smoxy/churchGroupHelper/README.md

 4. **Summarize group conversations** from a specific message onward, useful for recapping discussions.
 (TODO)
 5. **Create and manage polls with a quorum** for voting on key decisions, especially valuable for church council meetings.
 (TODO)

-The bot is designed for easy deployment using Docker Compose.
-It performs best on a system with a powerful CPU or an NVIDIA GPU (e.g., RTX A2000 6GB).
-My setup uses CUDA Version 12.6 and Nvidia Driver Version 560; however, feel free to modify the Dockerfile to fit your environment.
+The bot is designed for easy deployment using Docker Compose. **Now uses an external Whisper ASR service**, reducing resource requirements significantly (from 6GB RAM to ~512MB).

+### Key Features

+- ✅ **Automatic message splitting**: Long transcriptions are automatically split into multiple messages respecting Telegram's 4096 character limit
+- ✅ **External Whisper service**: Uses [Whisper ASR Webservice](https://github.com/ahmetoner/whisper-asr-webservice) for efficient transcription
+- ✅ **Smart text splitting**: Respects sentence boundaries when splitting long messages
+- ✅ **Cache system**: Already transcribed audio files are retrieved from cache without re-transcription

+See [EXTERNAL_WHISPER_SERVICE.md](EXTERNAL_WHISPER_SERVICE.md) for setup details and [LONG_MESSAGES_HANDLING.md](LONG_MESSAGES_HANDLING.md) for information about the message splitting feature.

 ---